shailoh/Hacking_P2.2_2019/read_me_folder/Read_Me_Yasheng.md

 <br>1. an act of computer hacking.
 <br>2. cut with rough or heavy blows. cough persistently.
 <br>3.
 Hacking in Art- Destory an existing system.
+to cut, to embarrass, to annoy, to disconcert, to confuse, to cope with, to manage, to accomplish, to tolerate, to comprehend, to hesitate in speech, to stammer, to break, to indiscriminate, to chop off